23 Oct 2025

 Petitioner Rebecca Andersson, who lost her ability to orgasm after a radical hysterectomy for cervical cancer, says cannabis helped her reconnect with her body and regain orgasm function.

-Now, the Oregon Health Authority will hold a public appeal hearing via video conference to reconsider a petition to add Female Orgasmic Disorder (FOD) as a qualifying condition for medical cannabis treatment.
+As of early 2026, the Oregon Health Authority was still holding public appeal hearings to reconsider a petition to add Female Orgasmic Disorder (FOD) as a qualifying condition for medical cannabis treatment.

 Brought forward by petitioner Andersson, at the heart of the appeal is both scientific research and lived experience showing that cannabis has been shown to improve orgasm function in women, including those affected by psychological, physiological, hormonal, or situational factors.